duestack/wafishield/README.md

 ## Documentation

-Full documentation is available at [https://duestack.github.io/wafishield/](https://duestack.github.io/wafishield/)
+Full documentation is available at [GitHub Pages](https://duestack.github.io/wafishield/) (coming soon).

+In the meantime, you can view the documentation directly in the [docs folder](https://github.com/duestack/wafishield/tree/main/docs).

 ## Overview